 Where is the archeology in the SCA?
 The SCA focuses on a field of archeology that is often referred to as above ground archeology (the term was coined by John L. Cotter of the National Park Service and refined by Thomas Schlereth of Notre Dame).
 Research takes place above ground level and includes the study of buildings and the landscape.
 But piecing together these above-ground elements, it is possible to interpret the past and its importance to contemporary matters.
 Schlereth considers the following in his definition of above-ground archeology:

 - Street Histories

 What is roadside architecture?
 The term roadside architecture applies to buildings and other structures directly and indirectly associated with roads.
-Obvious examples include restaurants, motels and gas stations.
-Other examples include signs, vernacular buildings, shopping and retail centers, programmatic (or mimetic) structures as well as theme and amusement parks.
+Obvious examples include restaurants, motels, and gas stations.
+Other examples include signs, vernacular buildings, shopping and retail centers, and programmatic (or mimetic) structures, as well as theme and amusement parks.